jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

 ----

-How to access dictionary values
+how to access dictionary values
 -------------------------------

 The tests so far show how to make `dictionaries <https://docs.python.org/3/library/stdtypes.html#mapping-types-dict>`_ and what objects can be used as ``keys``.
 The following tests show how to access the values of a `dictionary <https://docs.python.org/3/tutorial/datastructures.html#dictionaries>`_